schitresh/software_development/languages/python/2_variables.md

     - Use the global keyword to refer it before modifying
     - `global variable_name`
 - Constant
-  - Not formally defined, but can be indicated uusing all caps
+  - Not formally defined, but can be indicated using all caps
   - For example, PI_VALUE